Kamikaze92/Merchant-CMS-1/README.md

 # Merchant-CMS

+to run the app use:
+> npm run dev

 | endpoint                 | sub-enpoin         | Operation
 | ------------------------ | ------------------ | --------------------------- |
 | /merchants               | /                  | POST, GET                   |